Thani Oruvan: Plot

-In 1975, a low-level party cadre Sengalvarayan is dedicated to his regional leader Tamizhvanan and party, to the extent that he is working for a party meeting when his wife goes into labour.
-Accidentally, Tamizhvanan comes to the area of Sengalvarayan's house, and lends his car to take Sengalvarayan's wife to the labour ward, but the delivery happens safely inside the car.
+In 1975, a low-level party cadre, Sengalvarayan, is dedicated to his cunning regional leader, Tamizhvanan, and his party to the extent that he is working for a party meeting when his wife goes into labor.
+Tamizhvanan accidentally comes to the area of Sengalvarayan's house and lends his car to take Sengalvarayan's wife to the labour ward, but the delivery happens safely inside the car.

-In 1990, Sengalvarayan's son Pazhani secures the first rank in his 10th standard state exam, and visits Tamizhvanan, now the chairman of the party and a member of the ruling coalition, for his blessings with his father.
-While they are waiting in the party office for the leader to come in, they witness an accidental murder of a rebel in the party, by Tamizhvanan due to caste-related comments by the rebel on him.
+In 1990, Sengalvarayan's son, Pazhani, secures the first rank in his 10th standard state exam and visits Tamizhvanan, now the chairman of the party and a member of the ruling coalition, for his blessings with his father.
+While they are waiting in the party office for the leader to come in, they witness an accidental murder of a rebel in the party by Tamizhvanan due to caste-related comments by the rebel on him.
 When Tamizhvanan asks Sengalvarayan to take the blame by saying that he killed the man due to rage about the rebel's comments, Pazhani volunteers to take the blame and is willing to go to prison, citing the leniency of juvenile laws in exchange for an MLA seat for his father in the upcoming by-elections.
-Tamizhvanan accepts and Sengalvarayan later becomes an MLA.
+Tamizhvanan accepts, and Sengalvarayan later becomes an MLA.

-In 2015, trainee IPS officers Mithran, Shakthi, Suraj, Kathiresan and Janardhan discreetly assist the police in catching a gang which kidnapped four girls.
+In 2015, trainee IPS officers Mithran, Shakthi, Suraj, Kathiresan, and Janardhan discreetly assisted the police in catching a gang that kidnapped four girls.
 One day, Mithran receives a cryptic text message on his phone from an anonymous number stating that they are aware of their discreet activities.
-In the evening, they go out to meet that person who is revealed to be a forensic pathologist and Mithran's ex-girlfriend Mahima.
-Later that same night, they happen to witness the murder of a man named Ramar, who is a social activist with the pretence of snatch theft.
+In the evening, they go out to meet that person, who is revealed to be Mahima, a forensic pathologist and Mithran's ex-girlfriend.
+Later that same night, they happened to witness the murder of a social activist named Raman, with the pretence of snatch theft.
 Mithran and his friend catch the gang and their leader and hand them over to the police.
-4 days later, the leader of the gang comes to the IPS headquarters with the Home minister.
+Four days later, the gang leader comes to the IPS headquarters with the Home Minister.

 This political and organised crime comes as a shock to Mithran and his friends.
-Mithran takes them to his house and shows his research on connecting all small unrelated incidents into the global view of a hidden crime network, who bend the law for their own financial benefits.
-He singles out three influential persons: pharmaceutical mogul Ashok Pandian, mineral magnate Charles Chelladurai and chieftain Perumal Swamy.
-When he tries following one, he realizes that all three of them work as a group, and they all work for a wealthy and influential scientist Siddharth Abhimanyu.
+Mithran takes them to his house and shows his research on connecting all small, unrelated incidents into the global view of a hidden crime network who bend the law for their own financial benefits.
+He singles out three influential people: pharmaceutical mogul Ashok Pandian, mineral magnate Charles Chelladurai, and chieftain Perumal Swamy.
+When he tries following one, he realizes that all three of them work as a group, and they all work for a wealthy and influential scientist, Siddharth Abhimanyu.
 After the completion of his training, Mithran is awarded medals for specializing in dealing with organized crime during training and also for being the best probationer of the batch, and is posted as the ASP of the Organized Crime Unit.